Syracuse saves season with 20-point comeback over Notre Dame, 75-67

 The Daily Orange is a nonprofit newsroom that receives no funding from Syracuse University.
 Consider donating today to support our mission.

-The first time Jim Boeheim and Syracuse tried full court pressure on Saturday, it failed, just as it has all season.
+The first time Jim Boeheim and Syracuse tried full-court pressure on Saturday, it failed, just as it had all season.

-Notre Dame had torched Syracuse’s 2-3 zone for 32 points in 13 minutes and Syracuse’s stagnant offense couldn’t keeping up with that pace.
+Notre Dame had torched Syracuse’s 2-3 zone for 32 points in 13 minutes, and Syracuse’s stagnant offense couldn’t keep up with that pace.
 Following two Quincy Guerrier free throws, Boeheim subbed in freshman Kadary Richmond for Buddy Boeheim, and three Orange players set up in the ND backcourt.

 “I just can’t believe we got the stops we got, that the press worked so well,” Boeheim said.
 “I was hoping the press would work a little bit, it worked a lot better than that.”